siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄02-azcopy-visual-guide.md

 ---

-## ☁️ Jamalu’s Explanation: When Simplicity Meets Power
+## ☁️ Eks2’s Explanation: When Simplicity Meets Power

 **Alex**, a young systems engineer at **CloudCore Labs**, once found himself dragging and dropping gigabytes of logs into Azure by hand.
 Frustrated, he whispered aloud, “There must be a better way.”
 That’s when **Ayesha**, a quiet force from **SkyBridgeTech**, introduced him to **AzCopy** — like giving him a conveyor belt instead of a wheelbarrow.